 Adversarial Preliminary Hearing – Forfeiture

-The notice of seizure also provides that the owner of the property is “entitled by law to request an adversarial preliminary hearing concerning the seizure of the property.”
-The adversarial preliminary hearing in an asset forfeiture case is often called the “APH” or “AP hearing.”
+The seizure notice also states that the property owner is “entitled by law to request an adversarial preliminary hearing concerning the seizure of the property.”
+In an asset forfeiture case, the adversarial preliminary hearing is often called the “APH.”

 Sometimes, people ask us: “Should I request an adversarial preliminary hearing?”
-The short answer is that there is never a good reason not to request an adversarial preliminary hearing if:
+The short answer is” Yes, there is never a good reason not to request an adversarial preliminary hearing if:

-• you have a lawful claim to the property;
+• you have standing to contest the seizure because:

-• you want the property to be returned to you; and
+• you want the seizing agency to return the property to you; and

-• You are not worried about incriminating yourself at the hearing, and you do not plan to testify.
+• You are not worried about incriminating yourself at the hearing, or you plan to let your attorney represent you at the hearing so you do not have to testify.

 Filing the demand for the adversarial preliminary hearing is often the best and quickest way to get your property back, especially if the agency violated your Fourth Amendment rights when detaining, searching, or seizing the property.

-An experienced attorney can help you demand the adversarial preliminary hearing (APH) and deliver that demand to the agency within that fifteen (15) day period.
-From the time the agency receives the demand, it must schedule the hearing within ten (10) days thereafter.
+An experienced attorney can help you demand the adversarial preliminary hearing (APH) and deliver it to the agency within fifteen (15) days.
+Once the agency receives the demand, it must schedule the hearing within ten (10) business days.

-The goal in these cases is getting the court to find that the seizing agency failed in its burden of showing probable cause to allow the forfeiture to proceed or that the seizure was otherwise illegal.
+The goal in these cases is to get the court to find that the seizing agency failed to show probable cause to allow the forfeiture to proceed or that the seizure was otherwise illegal.

 Attorneys for Adversarial Preliminary Hearings in Florida